mjakeman/kemu-kupu/wiki/jyor212-log.md

 - Started implementing sound feature to differ between correct and incorrect words
 - Had a group call to check in on everyone's progress

+## 9 October

+- Added in topic related images to the topic preview screen rather than only displaying the UOA clocktower for all topics

+## 10 October

+- Merged relevant changes for A4
+- Had meeting to check in before final submission for A4